the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 When rising sea level enabled the Iapetus Ocean to drown the shoreline of Virginia, barrier islands developed, They were comparable to modern barrier islands on the Eastern Shore sand at Cape Hatteras today.
 The barrier islands ended up as the Antietam Formation, which known as the Erwin Formation in some areas.

 The sand-sized particles of the Antietam/Erwin Formation rest on top of the Harpers/Hampton Formation.
 The Antietam/Erwin Formation is the remainder of those barrier islands.
-The differet sedimentary layers on top of the Catoctin lavas are known today as the Chilhowee Group.
+The different sedimentary layers on top of the Catoctin lavas are known today as the Chilhowee Group.
 The Weverton Formation is the oldest.
 It is at the bottom of the Chilhowee Group, right above the Catoctin lava.
 The Harpers/Hampton Formation in the middle, and the Antietam/Erwin Formation is the youngest formation and at the top of the Chilhowee Group.

 For whatever reason, the different continental plates which had split apart after Rodinia cracked up then reversed direction.
 Africa and North America started to move together again, and the Iapetus Ocean began to close.